Puncture (topology)

 In topology, puncturing a manifold is removing a finite set of points from that manifold.
 The set of points can be small as a single point.
 In this case, the manifold is known as once-punctured.
 With the removal of a second point, it becomes twice-punctured, and so on.

 Examples of punctured manifolds include the open disk (which is a sphere with a single puncture), the cylinder (which is a sphere with two punctures), and the Möbius strip (which is a projective plane with a single puncture).

+The set of non-zero complex numbers is the complex plane once punctured at the origin, sometimes denoted $\Complex^*$.